PlatzKiecker/docs/README.md

 ![Settings](images/settings.png)

-#### Restaurant Information and Tables & Zones
+#### Restaurant Information and Zones & Tables

 ##### Restaurant Information

 The name of the restaurant can be entered in this area.
 You can also set a default value for the booking duration in hours by entering a number or using the up/down buttons.
+Note: name is a required field.

+##### Zones

+A restaurant can create various zones to organize its seating areas.
+A zone is defined by a name (e.g., "Inside," "Outside," "Upstairs," "Downstairs") and includes a boolean attribute called "bookable."
+This attribute indicates whether the tables in that zone can be reserved.
+Note: name is a required field.

+![Zones] screenshot hinzufügen

-##### Tables & Zones
+##### Tables

-In this area, tables can be created by entering names for them.
-The number of chairs is determined, and a table ID is generated.
-Zones can also be created (e.g., inside or outside area).
+A restaurant can create an individual table within a restaurant using the table module, including its name, the capacity, if it is bookable, and the associated zone.
+A table ID will be automatically generated when creating a new table.
+Note: capacity and zone are required fields.

 ![Tables](images/tables.png)